While there are many photo editors on the market that can develop images in RAW… I capture photographs with Nikon cameras and Nikkor lenses.

 Labels and metadata export to software like Lightroom, DxO Photolab, and Adobe Bridge.

-However, it also lets you register changes as adjustments that you can share between NX-D installations on other computers.
+However, it also lets you register adjustments so that you can use them later when editing other images.

 Exporting from Capture NX-D: 16-bit vs 8-bit TIFF